 The first track will be the amp sim track, the sound you created.
 But the second track will be the DI tracks.
-A DI track is when you record your instrument’s signal without any interference.
-Read more about DI boxes here.
+A DI track is when you record your instrument’s signal without any interference and you can use a DI box for it.

-It’s very easy to record DI track.
-Create two tracks.
-Insert amp sim on one track and the second track should be clean.
+It’s very easy to record the DI track.
+Create two tracks, insert amp sim on one track and the second track should be clean.
 So, it will have a pure bass tone.
 Without any amp or other plugin.

 And turn on the record button on both tracks and record your bass part.
 This way you will have two identical bass recordings.
 One with an amp sound and one with a clean bass tone.

 Recording a DI track and having two separate bass tracks have many benefits that you can use in the mixing process.